Nixiware/viper/README.rst

 Introduction
 ------------
-Viper is an application development framework for [Twisted](https://github.com/twisted/twisted).
+Viper is an application development framework for `Twisted <https://github.com/twisted/twisted>`_.

-[Twisted](https://github.com/twisted/twisted) is a very flexible platform to develop almost any type of application.
+`Twisted <https://github.com/twisted/twisted>`_ is a very flexible platform to develop almost any type of application.
 This can be overwhelming, especially when you need to prototype something quickly.
 There is no predefined way to structure the application's components and no clear way to handle deployment in production environments.

-Viper, together with the [default skeleton application](https://github.com/Nixiware/viper-skeleton-application) aims to simplify the development and deployment of server-side applications by using the building blocks that Twisted offers.
+Viper, together with the `default skeleton application <https://github.com/Nixiware/viper-skeleton-application>`_ aims to simplify the development and deployment of server-side applications by using the building blocks that Twisted offers.

-To get started have a look at the [default skeleton application](https://github.com/Nixiware/viper-skeleton-application) which offers examples for:
+To get started have a look at the `default skeleton application <https://github.com/Nixiware/viper-skeleton-application>`_ which offers examples for:

 * configuration
 * HTTP REST API interface